Booked: 9 Ways to Find Podcast Guests

 Reaching out to people you know or are following on social media is free but does take time.

-And the other thing to keep in mind: Once your podcast has some traction, people will likely reach out to you to be a guest on your show.
+Another thing to keep in mind is that once your podcast has some traction, people will likely contact you to be a guest on your show so have a plan on how you react and weigh whether somebody should be on the show or not.

 Listen to my podcast